- Can I pass my CA Final Exams while working a full-time job?

 And the motivation was to have the two words CA before my name.
 After all, CA Rohit Kumar Singh will always sound sweet.

 So I changed my routine, I started getting up at 4 am and studying till 7 am.
 Would go to the office and whatever time I used to get I studied on my laptop (Shhhhhh……without anyone knowing).
-After coming back I would again study from 10 pm till 1 am.
+After coming back I would again study from 10 pm to 1 am.

 I had to rely on my books since I had no time for coaching classes.